gordicaleksa/pytorch-neural-style-transfer/README.md

 1. Copy content images to the default image content directory ./image_input Copy 1 or more style images to the default style directory ./styl...........

+### Debugging/Experimenting
+Output image looks too much like style image -> decrease style weight Output image looks too much like content image -> increase style weight There is too much noise (image is not smooth) -> increase tv weight (first try with multiples of 10 say if loss was 5e3 try 5e2 or 5e4 same for other weights)

 ### Reconstruct image from representation

 ### Neural style transfer